-Sure, carpet is quieter than tile or hardwood—but how appealing is a FULLY carpeted apartment?
-In 2013…not very.
+Sure, carpet is quieter than tile or hardwood — but how appealing is a FULLY carpeted apartment?
+In 2013… not very.
 An acoustical underlayment that has an IIC rating.
 This means that it absorbs impact noise before it can travel through the floor to the ceiling below.
 This will greatly reduce or eliminate the sound of footsteps that tenants can hear from their upstairs neighbors.
-If you find an underlayment with both an IIC and an STC rating, this means it will not only reduce footfall noise transmission, but help improve the overall sound blocking capability of the completed floor assembly.
+If you find an underlayment with both an IIC and an STC rating, this means it will not only reduce footfall noise transmission but also help improve the overall sound blocking capability of the completed floor assembly.

 Think about the walls